 1. Have set goals

 Having set goals you hope to achieve with your salary in a month is just as important as receiving the salary itself.
-Basically, it’s all about laying out what your goals are for the month and should be done at the early part of it.
+Basically, it’s all about laying out what your goals are for the month and should be done in the early part of it.
 Without set goals, there’s almost a guarantee that you would end up squandering most of your earnings.
 Therefore, ask yourself important questions like; what are you saving for?
 What is the estimated duration?
 How would this impact my life in general?
 With this, you’d not run out of motivation to hit your target.

 2. Monitor your expenses